octokit/plugin-rest-endpoint-methods.js/docs/repos/createDeployment.md

 This error happens when the `required_contexts` parameter indicates that one or more contexts need to have a `success` status for the commit to be deployed, but one or more of the required contexts do not have a state of `success`.

+OAuth app tokens and personal access tokens (classic) need the `repo` or `repo_deployment` scope to use this endpoint.

 ```js
 octokit.rest.repos.createDeployment({